multigrid-courses/Syllabus-MG1/README.md

 ## Course Description

 This is a graduate level coarse on Multigrid methods and is intended for a wide audience in the computational sciences.
-Some analysis is presented but advanced multigrid theory, which is thoroughly covered by
+Some analysis is presented, but advanced multigrid theory, which is thoroughly covered by
 [Hackbusch (1985)](https://books.google.com/books/about/Multi_grid_methods_and_applications.html?id=Vf8_AQAAIAAJ),
 is not presented.
 A basic knowledge of analysis, partial differential equations, and numerical methods is assumed, as well as some experience with programming.
-We use Matlab from programming assignments and Git, hosted at [GitHub](https://github.com), for code and document management.
+We use Python for programming assignments and Git, hosted at [GitHub](https://github.com), for code and document management.
 This coarse introduces some ideas in modern software engineering such as distributed repositories and collaboration.

 ##  Overview of Multigrid Course Series

-1. **MG1**: Introduction to multigrid methods with applications to elliptic and hyperbolic problems (this course)
+1. **MG1**: *Classic multigrid methods*
+   * Fast matrix-free geometric multigrid, algorithms and applications to elliptic and hyperbolic problems
-1. **MG2**: Algebraic Multigrid with application to elasticity
+1. **MG2**: *Algebraic multigrid methods*
+   * Flexible, grid-free, stored matrix multigrid for elliptic problems
+1. **MG3**: *Contemporary Multigrid: Extreme-scale, emerging
+architectures, and special topics*
+	* Hybrid geometric/algebraic multigrid with
-1. **MG3**: Contemporary Multigrid: hybrid structured/unstructured adaptive mesh refinement, hyperbolic problems with geometric multigrid, on emerging architectures, advance scientific software engineering in the Portable Extensible Toolkit for Scientific Computing (PETSc) with applications to magnetohydrodynamics and computational fluid dynamics.
+  structured/unstructured mesh refinement, on emerging architectures, advance scientific software engineering in the Portable Extensible Toolkit for Scientific Computing (PETSc) with applications to

+  magnetohydrodynamics.

 ## Prerequisites for MG1